Ankitraha/threat-classification-using-audio-input/README.md

 ## Usage

-- Open the jupyter file and run the cells and jupyter will download the libraries.
+- Open the jupyter file and then run the cells and jupyter will download the libraries.
 - Prepare the audio input in a compatible format (e.g., WAV or MP3).
 - Upload the csv files in the same folder as jupyter notebook.